George H. Steuart (physician)

-George Hume Steuart (April 10, 1865 – January 6, 1945) was a physician from Maryland who occupied a number of leading medical positions.
+George Hume Steuart (April 10, 1865 – January 6, 1945) was an American physician from Maryland who occupied a number of leading medical positions.
 He served at various times as superintendent of the Maryland University Hospital, chief medical director at the Rosewood Training School at Owings Mills, Maryland, and superintendent of the Lewis Gundry Sanitarium at Relay, Maryland.
 At the time of his death he was chairman of the Lancaster County Board of Supervisors, serving his third term.

 Early life

 Steuart was born in West River, Maryland, on April 10, 1865.
 He was the son of Captain George Biscoe Steuart (1817–1884).
-Steuart's grandfather was Dr Charles Calvert Steuart (1784–1836), a physician from Prince George's County, Maryland who married Ann Fitzhugh Biscoe on November 1, 1814.
+Steuart's grandfather was Dr Charles Calvert Steuart (1784–1836), a physician from Prince George's County, Maryland, who married Ann Fitzhugh Biscoe on November 1, 1814.

 On October 19, 1903, Steuart married Irene Blakemore in Baltimore.
 The couple had two children, Virginia Louise Steuart, born on April 8, 1905, and George Hume Steuart, born November 3, 1907.